 His list of adult characteristics feels a bit anachronistic when debate about the value of a college education is driving alternative credentials, the gig economy is in full swing, and adults are staying single longer, but his larger point—that self-concept and self-directedness are the defining criteria of adulthood—still works well today (even if I find it hard to claim my self-concept is “full-fledged” though I’ve left college, am married, and have a full-time job and kids).

-Knowles’s andragogical model is grounded in six principles (which he, good scientist, called assumptions):
+Knowles’s andragogical model is grounded in six adult learning principles (which he, good scientist, called assumptions):